Home / Ultrasound Examinations

 Transabdominal ultrasound

-The kind you see on TV, the gel and ultrasound wand are applied to the lower abdomen to create an image of your growing baby.
+This is the classic kind you see on TV—a gel is applied, and the ultrasound wand is moved over your lower abdomen to create images of your growing baby.

 Transvaginal ultrasound

-A bit more invasive than a traditional ultrasound, the wand is inserted into the patient’s vagina to better evaluate the ovaries, uterus, and cervix.
-Often used to detect and analyze tumors and ovarian cysts as well as to confirm pregnancy.
+A bit more invasive than a traditional ultrasound, the wand is inserted into your vagina to get a better look at your ovaries, uterus, and cervix.
+It is often used to detect and analyze tumors and ovarian cysts as well as to confirm early pregnancy.

 Transrectal ultrasound

 This type of ultrasound is most often used to evaluate the prostate gland.
-However, if a transvaginal ultrasound is contraindicated, the ultrasound wand can instead be inserted into the rectum to obtain similar quality images.
+However, if a transvaginal ultrasound is contraindicated, the ultrasound wand can be inserted into the rectum to obtain similar-quality images.

 Chest ultrasound

-A radiologist or sonographer applies the gel and transducer to the chest to evaluate the heart, lungs, esophagus, trachea, and lymph nodes.
+A radiologist or sonographer will apply gel and transducer to the chest to evaluate your heart, lungs, esophagus, trachea, and lymph nodes.

-An advanced ultrasound examination is a specialized type of ultrasound that uses more powerful equipment and allows us to see more detail in the images.
-Your doctor may recommend this type of ultrasound if they need to get a closer look at a particular area or if you have a complex medical condition.
+An advanced ultrasound examination is a specialized type that uses more powerful equipment and allows us to see more detail in the images.
+Dr. Rad may recommend this type of ultrasound if they need to look closely at a particular area or if you have a complex medical condition.

 Call (844) 473-6100 or click here to schedule online